linusdan/mysqlcompiled/README.md

 Advantages of using this repository: Save 1 hour or more (depending on your processor) to do other things.

 ### Attention
-These packages conflict with Mariadb.
+These packages conflict with MariaDB.
 If you have installed, uninstall.

 ### Instructions for use
 1. Open your favorite terminal and go to the Downloads folder with the command: